Is Mexico Safe? 9 Safety Tips for Solo Travel in Mexico

 I would also recommend that you avoid using ATMs around payday if possible.
 Most people in Mexico get paid on the 15th and the 30th of the month.
 You’ll know it’s payday (or, quincena in Spanish) because there will be long lines at every bank!

-Since many people spend their entire quincena on payday, thieves often target these times of the month.
+Since many people spend money on paydays (1st and 15th of the month), thieves often target these times of the month.

 While it is highly unlikely that anyone would steal from you, it’s worth taking extra precautions.